deoxxa/bugsnag/README.md

 Overview
 --------

-Package echologrus provides a library for sending data to the bugsnag error reporting service.
+Package bugsnag provides a library for sending data to the bugsnag error reporting service.
 It differs from the official library by having special support for [stackerr](http://github.com/facebookgo/stackerr) and a more complete data model.